-Thomas Hardy (1840 – 1928) was an eminent English poet and novelist and most of his works were set in rural Dorset, where the landscape itself is almost a character.
-He was born in the village of Higher Bockhampton and schooled in nearby Dorchester.
-Hardy’s works are evocative of a vanished way of life but many key locations in Thomas Hardy’s Wessex can still be visited.
-Hardy Country stretches across Hampshire, Devon, Wiltshire, Cornwall but the landscape of North Dorset remains particularly timeless and unspoilt.
-We’ve selected some of the best local places where you can get off the beaten track and discover the heart and soul of Wessex England.
+Thomas Hardy, a beloved English poet and novelist, set most of his works in rural Dorset where the landscape itself is a character.
+Born in the village of Higher Bockhampton and schooled in nearby Dorchester, Hardy’s work is evocative of a vanished way of life.
+But, you can step back in time and visit this land that stretches across Hampshire, Devon, Wiltshire, and Cornwall.
+The area of North Dorset is particularly unspoiled.
+Here are some of the best places to get off the beaten track and discover the heart and soul of Wessex England—Hardy Country.

 Thomas Hardy was born in a cottage on the outskirts of Higher Bockhampton, surrounded by ancient woodland. the cottage and wood – Thorncombe Wood, are also managed by the National Trust and are also well worth a visit.
 The cottage has a beautiful garden and the ancient beech woods are lovely while visiting the tea rooms for a traditional cream tea is a must.
 There are several hotels in Dorchester and numerous holiday cottages and bed and breakfasts in the area.
 Nearby is Weymouth, the ‘Budmouth’ of Hardy Country.
 Weymouth is a charming Georgian town with a wide sandy bay, a pretty harbour, and traditional seaside attractions, such as a Punch and Judy stall, in the summer.
 There are also plenty of things to do in rainy weather, particularly the Sealife Centre.